 If you keep doing the same type of workout day in and day out, it will get boring fast.

-There are many creative ways to workout and you can try joining these special classes to keep things interesting while moving towing your goal.
+There are many creative ways to work out and you can try joining these special classes to keep things interesting while moving to tow your goal.